reivon/altbuilder/readme.md

 - Create a deck
 - Create a postman collection
-- Create the user system
+- Create the customer system
 - Add some unit test
 - Manage a hand draw
 - Develop filter to search card - part 1